ajitgoel/CommonMembership/README.md

 		- [ ] Allusers\Search users
 		- [ ] Import users using CSV file
 		- [ ] Export users to CSV file
-	- [ ] Login screen
+	- [ ] Login user screen
 		- [ ] Domain dropdown should be selected and an error shown when the user's login has multiple domains.
+	- [ ] Register user screen
+		- [ ] use enrollment email template when sending emails.
+		- [ ] when user clicks on confirmation email link, it should confirm the user's email.
+	- [ ] Reset Password
+		- [ ] ==Change reset password template. ==